 (By the way, I know you’ll be really excited to try out your handiwork, but it’s important to put the lid back on before dashing off with it to find a magnetic surface…a million seed beads everywhere will really slow you down.)

 Originally I just planned to stick my piece of sheet metal right to the wall as is, so at the advice of my dad, I drilled a pilot hole in each corner.
 It’s really easy to drill through sheet metal, even when you’ve only actually used a power drill like once before in your life.
 At first I thought it must be impossible.
-I drilled and drilled and I think a fire was about to erupt.
+I drilled and drilled and the beginnings of a fire were about to erupt.
 When I took the drill out of reverse though, it went right on through!

 Once I got the sheet of metal into my craft room and was about to hang it on the wall, I changed my mind about it.
 It just looked too ugly.
 Even though I’d picked the best looking sheet of aluminum I could find at Lowe’s, it still looked icky to me.
 So I sat on the floor and stared at it for awhile…